-A few weeks back we sat down with facialist Jordana Mattioli to talk about how to get rid of under eye puffiness.
-We were amazed at how much we didn’t know, and couldn’t wait to book another session with Jordana to take advantage of her major expertise.
-As a leading NYC facialist at Complete Skin MD, Jordana has spent her career helping women love their skin and over the years she’s seen it all — from rosacea to adult acne.
+A while back, we sat down with facialist Jordana Mattioli to talk about how to get rid of under-eye puffiness.
+We were amazed at how much we didn’t know, and couldn’t wait to book another session to take advantage of her major expertise.
+As a leading NYC facialist at Complete Skin MD, Mattioli has spent her career helping women love their skin and over the years she’s seen it all.
 Blotchy skin is a problem that most of us have faced at one point or another, and some of us (ahem) have battled our whole lives.
-Read on for Jordana’s tips for how to conquer blotchy skin and discover the even, healthy skin of your dreams.

 I received my esthetics license in 2001, but my passion for skincare started long before that.
-Having problematic skin on and off as a teenager and trying different medicines to keep my skin clear really forced me aware to be aware of everything I was putting on my skin- mostly in fear of “will this break me out?”
+Having problematic skin as a teenager and trying different medicines really forced me aware to be aware of everything I was putting on my skin.
+(Mostly in fear of “Will this break me out?”)
 I read everything I could get my hands on and experimented a lot on my own skin before deciding to go to esthetics school.
-Being an esthetician, especially within a dermatology practice, allows me work with a lot of different skin types of individuals of all ages, and backgrounds but all with the same goals- better skin.
-It’s a lot of different types of problem solving, which I love…but being able to help someone feel better about themselves is what motivates me.
+Being an esthetician, especially within a dermatology practice, allows me to work with a lot of different skin types.
+This includes individuals of all ages and backgrounds with the same goal: better skin.
+It’s a lot of different types of problem-solving, which I love, but being able to help someone feel better about themselves is what motivates me.

-Red blotchiness is caused by dilated or broken blood vessels and capillaries or general inflammation.
-Either which can be caused by sun damage, inflammation from certain products, excessive heat or cold, lifestyle habits, heredity or a skin condition called rosacea.
+Red blotchiness is caused by dilated or broken blood vessels and capillaries, or general inflammation.
+All of this can be caused by sun damage, inflammation from certain products, excessive heat or cold, lifestyle habits, genetics, or a skin condition called rosacea.

 Does sun exposure tend to make it better or worse?

 Always worse.
-Some may find a tan camouflages their blotchiness, but that is short lived and temporary -plus you’re accumulating more long term damage and raising your skin cancer risk.
-Rosacea in particular, flares up with sun exposure.
+Some may find that a tan camouflages their blotchiness, but that is short-lived and temporary.
+You’re actually accumulating more long-term damage and raising your skin cancer risk.
+Rosacea, in particular, flares up with sun exposure.

-What topical treatments do you find most effective for evening out blotchy skin tone?
+What topical treatments do you find most effective to even out blotchy skin?

-If the persistent blotchy redness is caused by dilated or broken blood vessels, topical products won’t help and lasers will be the most effective.
+If the persistent blotchy redness is caused by dilated or broken blood vessels, topical products won’t help—lasers will be the most effective.
 When it comes to skincare, remove anything that can cause inflammation.
-I usually have clients keep their skincare super simple for two weeks, then slowly add back in products to see if their skin reacts to specific ingredients.
-Common skincare culprits of inflammation are most bar soaps, over exfoliating, certain astringent alcohols, fragrance, or a high content of essential oils.
+I usually have clients keep their skincare super simple for two weeks, then slowly add products back in to see if their skin reacts to specific ingredients.
+Common inflammation culprits include most bar soaps, over-exfoliating, certain astringent alcohols, fragrance, or a high content of essential oils.
 I look for simple formulas with tons of antioxidants, ceramides, hyaluronic acid, and calming agents.

 1. Start out with clean skin.

-Washing every morning and night with a gentle cleanser will remove all the pollution, sweat, sunscreen, makeup, allergens, and bacteria off the skin — all which you don’t want to leave on causing further irritation and a slew of other issues!
+Wash every morning and night with a gentle cleanser to remove all the pollution, sweat, sunscreen, makeup, allergens, and bacteria off your skin.
+Leaving these on can cause further irritation and a slew of other issues!

-2. Avoid saunas, steam, and excessive hot or cold environments.
+2. Avoid saunas, steam, and excessively hot or cold environments.